andrewluetgers/loot/README.md

 ### Objects
   * **$new(prototype)** optionally provide a prototype object for a new object instance.
 If an "init" function or an array of init functions exist it/they will be called.
-  * **$deepCopy(source, filter)** returns a deep copy of source.
+  * **$copy(source, filter)** returns a deep copy of source.
 Optional filter(key, source, target) is called for every property traversed, if it returns true the property is copied over, if it returns false the property is ignored.
-  * **$deepMerge(target, source, filter)** returns a deep copy of source applied to target.
+  * **$merge(target, source, filter)** returns a deep copy of source applied to target.
 Optional filter(key, source, target) is called for every property, if it returns true the property is copied over, if it returns false the property is ignored.
   * **$extend(obj)** obj will gain shallow copies of *all* properties of all other provided objects.
 This allows for building objects that share properties through composition vs prototype.
 This can save on memory and provide information sharing.
   * **$mixin(obj)** obj will gain deep copies of 'owned' properties of all other provided objects.
 The 'hasOwnProperty' test is applied to all properties during the deep copy.
   * **$make(prototype, extender, mixin)** All args are optional, extender and mixin may each be single objects or arrays of objects. $make calls $new on the prototype then extends it with extender and mixes in the mixin. "init" functions can exist as properties on any or all of the provided objects and will get called at the end with the new object as the "this".
 If any of the arguments is a speaker then the new object will also be a speaker.
 Also see tests and source for advanced message sharing capabilities.